Welcome

 Fees:

-The current fee for the certification of a photocopy is the USD equivalent of 23,22 Euros payable in USD CASH ONLY.
+The current fee for the certification of each photocopy is the USD equivalent of 23,22 Euros depending on the exchange rate (app.
+26 US $) payable in USD CASH ONLY.

 Legalization